Ticket to Ride (board game): Accessories

-Alvin and Dexter Expansion — On 4 January 2011, Days of Wonder foreshadowed the release of a mini-expansion based on two finely detailed monster figurines, "Alvin, the alien" and "Dexter, the Dino.", that were advertised as being compatible with any of the Ticket to Ride games.
-The pieces, placed initially on the board by the two players who started last, could be moved three cities away during play for each of the maximum of two wild cards spent during a player's turn, except onto those cities with a station, depot, or passenger, with the effect of the piece blocking routes being built into the city on which they were placed and making any destination ticket to the city it remained on at the end of the game worth half it points.
+Alvin and Dexter Expansion — On 4 January 2011, Days of Wonder foreshadowed the release of a mini-expansion based on two finely detailed monster figurines, "Alvin, the alien" and "Dexter, the Dino", that were advertised as being compatible with any of the Ticket to Ride games.
+The pieces, placed initially on the board by the two players who started last, could be moved three cities away during play for each of the maximum of two wild cards spent during a player's turn, except onto those cities with a station, depot, or passenger, with the effect of the piece blocking routes being built into the city on which they were placed and making any destination ticket to the city it remained on at the end of the game worth half its points.
 Players received corresponding monster cards for each movement, with the players with the highest number of monster cards for a given monster at the end of the game receiving some bonus points.
 Moon wrote that the pieces were designed to "introduce a devious new tactical layer to the game that forces players to think about how to best use them and when to defend against them".
-This mini-expansion was released in February 2011 at a suggested retail price of $13 / €10. and currently has a complexity rating of 1.56 out of 5 on BoardGameGeek.
+This mini-expansion was released in February 2011 and currently has a complexity rating of 1.56 out of 5 on BoardGameGeek.
 Critics viewed this mini-expansion favourably.
-Shannon Appelcline (RPG.net), whilst giving it a 5 out of 5 for 'style' and a 4 out of 5 for 'substance', wrote "The monstrous Alvin & Dexter supplement really changes up the Ticket to Ride game and is well worth picking up if you enjoy any of the Ticket to Ride games.".
+Shannon Appelcline (RPG.net), whilst giving it a 5 out of 5 for 'style' and a 4 out of 5 for 'substance', wrote "The monstrous Alvin & Dexter supplement really changes up the Ticket to Ride game and is well worth picking up if you enjoy any of the Ticket to Ride games".
 James Engelhardt (Gaming Gang), whilst noting the problematic top-heavy nature of the figurines, wrote "Great sculpts, light rules that add strategic depth - Alvin & Dexter is rock solid.
 Pick it up when you can."
-This mini-expansion currently has an average rating of 6.51 and an adjusted "Geek Rating" of 5.936, from the response of 1,746 voting members.
+As of 26 April 2025, this mini-expansion currently has an average rating of 6.51 and an adjusted "Geek Rating" of 5.928, from the response of 1,756 voting members.
 The concept of "Alvin, the alien" subsequently became a feature of the Old West version in the Volume 6: France + Old West installment of the map collection series.